Laredo Work Injury Lawyer

 Workers’ compensation was designed to provide an avenue for employees to be compensated for their work-related injuries without having to go to court and prove their employer was negligent.
 In turn, the employer cannot claim the employee was negligent and responsible for his or her own injury.

 Although it sounds like a good plan, there are some snags in the system.
 It tends to provide some compensation for all, but full compensation for none.
-A Laredo personal injury attorney will help you collect all the compensation available to you from all sources.
+Call our office for a free work injury case evaluation and we will determine how you can collect all the compensation available to you from all sources.

 Under Texas law, workers’ compensation is considered your exclusive remedy for work-related injuries or illnesses if your employer has a valid workers’ compensation insurance policy.
 There are two exceptions to it being your exclusive remedy.